 iii .
 Buildings NOT counted as an HMO include all single dwellings that are occupied by a family, a homeowner together with up to two lodgers, or by up to 6 people receiving care (e.g. supported housing schemes for people with disabilities).
 Also NOT counted as HMOs are social housing, care homes, children’s homes, religious communes, and all buildings occupied by students and managed by the educational establishment (this includes student accommodation), as well as all buildings entirely used for non-residential purposes;

 iv .
-Any building that lies partially within 100 metres will be included in the calculation, although garage blocks will be excluded from the calculation.
+Any building on a plot with a curtilagethat lies partially within 100 metres will be included in the calculation, although non-habitable buildings (e.g. garage blocks) will be excluded from the calculation.

 v.
 The 100 metres street length will include non adopted roads and footpaths.